ducquyen/ocmod3-filter-by-category/README.md

 ## Description
 The Filter By Category extension is for CMS Opencart 3.
 It allows to filter products by category in admin panel.

-Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.
+The extension has been tested with OC 3.0.2.0 only, but should work with other OC 3.x versions.

 ## Features
 * Allows to filter products by category in admin panel.